 - If a patient is unconscious, or cannot breathe or swallow properly, an endotracheal tube will be inserted and they will be mechanically ventilated.
 Some patients who need to be ventilated for more than a week or two will have a tracheostomy tube inserted.
 The ventilated patient will require suctioning to remove secretions from the lungs and airways.

 - If a patient is unable to eat, nutrition will be given via a nasogastric tube.
 This is a tube that is placed in the nose and goes down the throat into the stomach.
 Fluid can also be removed from the stomach via the nasogastric tube.

 - Insertion of an indwelling catheter to drain and measure urine output.

-- Chest x-rays and other tests such as blood tests, CT scan, MRI, echocardiogram, electrocardiogram (ECG), and urine tests.
+- Chest x-rays and other tests, such as blood tests, CT scan, magnetic resonance imaging (MRI), echocardiogram, electrocardiogram (ECG) and urine tests.

 - Sequential compression devices may be put on the legs to prevent deep vein thrombosis.

 - An air mattress may be used to prevent pressure areas developing.

 Version 1.1.
 First published 2015.
 Next review 2023.

 The information on this page is general in nature and cannot reflect individual patient variation.
 It reflects Australian intensive care practice, which may differ from that in other countries.
 It is intended as a supplement to the more specific information provided by the doctors and nurses caring for your loved one.
 ICNSW attests to the accuracy of the information contained here but takes no responsibility for how it may apply to an individual patient.
 Please refer to the full disclaimer.